 Oligohydramnios is a lower than normal level of amniotic fluid.
 This fluid supports and protects the baby.
-It also important for the growth of the baby.
-Low levels of this fluid can lead to problems for the baby and mother.
+It also helps with growth.
+Low levels can lead to problems for the baby and mother.

 Copyright © Nucleus Medical Media, Inc.

-The mother may not have symptoms.
-The mother may notice a gush of fluid from the vagina.
+Some people do not have symptoms.
+Others may notice a gush of fluid from the vagina.
 The fluid may also leak out slowly.
-This will lead to constant wetness.

-The mother’s belly may be smaller than is expected.
+The mother’s belly may also be smaller than it should be.

-The doctor will use a measurement called the amniotic fluid index.
-It will help to determine if the fluid level is abnormal.
+A measure of the amniotic fluid will be done.
+It will help to find out if the level is not normal.

 American Pregnancy Association